Southside (Virginia): Climate

 Southside Piedmont region has a climate different from the coastal areas of Virginia.
 Summers are typically hot, with highs generally in the upper 80s to low 90s Fahrenheit or low 30s Celsius; quite often 5 to 7 F-change hotter than in Richmond.
-Winters are generally mild, and nighttime lows often drop below freezing; frequently 5 to 7 F-change cooler than Norfolk.
+Winters are moderately cold, and nighttime lows often drop below freezing; frequently 5 to 7 F-change cooler than Norfolk.
 Much of this has to do with the distance of the region from the temperature-moderating effect of the Atlantic Ocean.

 Snow and frozen precipitation (usually less than 1 ft) usually falls every year in Southside, with the western and northern fringes of the area getting several inches more snow than the rest.